XikoCat/TextToMorse/README.md

 # TextToMorse
-A small Processing sketch that converts text messages to morse Compile and run using Processing 3.5.3
+A small Processing sketch that converts text messages to morse.

+Compile and run using Processing 3.5.3

 This Processing sketch was a 1 afternoon project and "challenge" to myself.